 General side effects of radiotherapy

 Some people get sore skin in the area being treated.
 The skin may look reddened or darker than usual.
 It may also get dry and itchy.
+The skin may break or small blisters can start to form in the area.
 The staff in the radiotherapy department can advise you on the best way of coping with this.

-For many people the side effects of radiotherapy wear off within a few weeks of the treatment ending and they can go back to a normal life.
+For many people the side effects of radiotherapy wear off within a few weeks of the treatment ending, and they can go back to a normal life.
 But for some people radiotherapy can cause long term side effects.
-The possibility of long term side effects can depend on the type of cancer and its size and position.
-It may also depend on how close the cancer is to nerves or other important organs or tissues.
+The possibility of long term side effects depends on the type of cancer and its size and position.
+It might also depend on how close the cancer is to nerves or other important organs or tissues.

 It is important to ask your doctor, specialist nurse or radiographer about the possibility of long term side effects.
 Depending on the position of the cancer the possible long term effects may include

 - A change in skin colour in the treatment area

 - Loss of ability to become pregnant or father a child (infertility)